thisisagile/easy/README.md

 The **easy** framework already works fine in many situations.
 However, it also continuously improves and grows.
 It is a work-in-progress.
 Being a framework, it probably not always perfectly fits your situation.
 Therefore, we aim to implement **easy** so that it is straightforward, simple to use, standardized, and open to extensions.

-# Description
+# Welcome!
-Straightforward, smart library for building domain-driven microservice architectures, implementing a simple evolutionary architecture.
+The **easy** framework is a straightforward, smart library for building domain-driven microservice architectures, implementing a simple evolutionary architecture.
 This library is distilled from projects where the teams I've worked with built platforms based on a simple, common architecture where each service centers around a small part of the platform domain.

 This framework will include best and foremost simple practices to support building microservices, based on the following software architecture and patterns: